 Click here for Colorado Department of Public Health guidance on returning to school.

-7. What should I do if my child tests positive for COVID 19?
-If your child then has a positive COVID-19 test, please call your school’s attendance line and fill out the illness and COVID-19 Exposure form on the school's website.
+6. What should I do if my child tests positive for COVID-19?
+If your child has a positive COVID-19 test, please call your school’s attendance line and fill out the Illness and COVID-19 Exposure form on the school's website.
 Your school nurse consultant may contact you.
 Your student will need to be in home isolation for 10 days following symptom onset AND 24 hours fever free without use of fever reducing medications.

-9. What should I do if my child has been around someone outside of school who has tested positive for COVID-19?
-Anyone who has been in direct contact with someone who is positive for COVID-19 will need to quarantine for 10 days (14 days if a mask cannot be worn) from the last time they had contact with the infected individual.
+7. What should I do if my child has been around someone outside of school who has tested positive for COVID-19?
+Contact your Local Public Health Agency (Tri-County Health Department 303-220-9200) .
+Anyone who has been in direct household contact with someone who is positive for COVID-19 should be quarantined per the local health departments direction.
 Please call your school's attendance line and fill out the Illness and COVID-19 Exposure form on the school's website.
-Direct contact is defined as: a) Being less than 6 feet apart for 15 minutes or more during a 24 hour period, while wearing a mask or, b) Being less than 12 feet apart for 15 minutes or more during a 24 hour period, without a mask.